TnTech-ECE/F25_Team7_SECONHardwareCompetition2025/Reports/Team 7 Project Proposal.md

 ##### ***Objective Constraints:***

-1. Teams will have a maximum of 3 minutes to earn points.
+1. Teams shall have a maximum of 3 minutes to earn points.
 [2]
-2. Points will be lost every time the robot or micro UAV has an unintentional collision with the antennas.
+2. Points shall be lost every time the robot or micro UAV has an unintentional collision with the antennas.
 [2]
-3. Points will be lost for each improper antenna LED identification sent to earth.
+3. Points shall be lost for each improper antenna LED identification sent to earth.
 [2]

 ##### ***Vehicle Constraints:***

-1. All vehicles must be completely autonomous.
+1. All vehicles shall be completely autonomous.
 [2]
-2. All vehicles when combined must fit inside the 12" by 12" by 12" starting area.
+2. All vehicles when combined shall fit inside the 12" by 12" by 12" starting area.
 [2]
-3. The robots must begin as one unit when starting.
+3. The robot and UAV shall begin as one unit when starting.
 [2]
-4. The robot must not weigh more than 25 pounds.
+4. The robot shall not weigh more than 25 pounds.
 [2]
-5. The UAV must not weigh more than 0.55 pounds (250 grams).
+5. The UAV shall not weigh more than 0.55 pounds (250 grams).
 [2]
-6. A robot with appendages must fold/constrict and otherwise fit within the 12” cube robot size restriction before a run begins.
+6. A robot with appendages shall fold/constrict and otherwise fit within the 12” cube robot size restriction before a run begins.
 [2]
-7. The robot may expand horizontally without any restrictions other than it cannot extend more than 3” outside of the border wall of the playing area.
+7. The robot shall expand horizontally without any restrictions other than it shall not extend more than 3” outside of the border wall of the playing area.
 [2]
-8. The robot may expand vertically, but its height must not exceed 18” (not counting the micro UAV) from the playing surface.
+8. The robot shall expand vertically, but its height shall not exceed 18” (not counting the micro UAV) from the playing surface.
 [2]
-9. The robots may disassemble into as many units as desired, but they must begin assembled together in a 12” cube.
+9. The robots shall be disassembled into as many units as desired, but they shall begin assembled together in a 12” cube.
 [2]
-10. All units, particularly flying units, must not move outside of the netted playing field
+10. All units, particularly flying units, shall not move outside of the netted playing field.
-11. No explosive, pyrotechnic, toxic, or corrosive materials.
-Flammable liquids or gasses are prohibited.
 [2]
-12. No modifications including padding will be allowed to or around the game board and floor.
+11. Teams shall not use explosive, pyrotechnic, toxic, or corrosive materials.
 [2]
-13. The robot shall not present any danger to the judges, spectators, playing arena, or area surrounding the arena [2]
+12. The robot shall not present any danger to the judges, spectators, playing arena, or area surrounding the arena [2]

 ##### ***IEEE Standard Constraints:***

 1. Electrical Safety & Wiring
     - IEEE 602 – National Electrical Safety Code (NESC) [3]
+      - Establishes safety standars for the installation, operation, and maintenance of electric power and communication utility systems.
+This standard helps protect against electrical hazards.
     - IEEE 1184 – Electrical System for Mobile Units [4]
+      - Defines safety and performance requirements for electrical systems used in mobile and transportable units such as trailers or vehicles containing electrical equipment.
 2. Wireless Communication
     - IEEE 802.11 for Wi-Fi [5]
+      -  Specifies wireless local area network (WLAN) communication protocols that define how devices connect and communicate over radio waves within a local network.
     - IEEE 802.15.1 for Bluetooth [6]
+      -  Defines short-range wireless communication for personal area networks (PANs), enabling data exchange between devices like phones, computers, and embedded electronics.
 3. Battery & Energy Safety
     - IEEE 1725 – Rechargeable Batteries for Portable Devices [7]
+      -  Provides design, testing, and qualification standards for lithium-ion batteries used in portable electronics to ensure safety, reliability, and performance.
     - IEEE 1625 – Rechargeable Battery Systems for Portable Computing [8]
+      -  Focuses on the entire battery system (cell, pack, and host device) used in laptops and similar computing devices, emphasizing system-level safety and reliability.
 4. Reliability
     - IEEE 1228 – Software Safety Plans [9]
+      -  Defines the processes and documentation required to plan and manage software safety throughout a system’s lifecycle.
     - IEEE 1012 – Verification and Validation [22]
+      -  Establishes the framework for verifying and validating software and system performance to ensure they meet specified requirements and function as intended.
 5. Ethical & Operational Standards
     - IEEE Code of Ethics [23]
+      -  Outlines professional and ethical responsibilities for engineers and technologists, emphasizing integrity, honesty, safety, and fairness in engineering practice.
     - IEEE 12207 – Software Lifecycle Processes [24] [25]
+      -  Provides a standardized framework for software development and maintenance, defining processes for requirements, design, implementation, testing, and management.

 ## Formulating the Problem